Cagigal Observatory

 The Astronomical and Meteorological Observatory of Caracas was created by decree of President Juan Pablo Rojas Paul on September 8, 1888.
-The observatory was established on Quintana Hill, later changed to Cagigal Hill in honor of the astronomer and mathematician, Colonel Juan Manuel Cagigal, who was the founder of mathematical studies in Venezuela.
+The observatory was established on Quintana Hill, later changed to Cagigal Hill in honor of the astronomer and mathematician, Colonel Juan Manuel Cagigal y Odoardo, who was the founder of mathematical studies in Venezuela.
 The hill is also known as Observatory Hill.

 Legal Time Venezuela

 The Observatory is in charge of determining the official time of the Bolivarian Republic of Venezuela.
 This is carried out using a Cesium Atomic Clock, Model HP5061A made by a Desausser, and a frequency amplifier.
 The clock produces a pattern of a pulse per second output and has an auxiliary power supply.

 The dissemination of legal time in Venezuela is through broadcast on the uninterrupted transmission frequency of 5000 kHz, shortwave band 60 meters, and by telephone when dialing the numbers 119, 555-6000, and 481-8666 Ext 8027.
 Time is also broadcast by Radio Nacional de Venezuela through its 630 AM frequency and 91.1 FM.
 For many years the legal time in Venezuela was also broadcast on the frequency of 6100 kHz, 49 meter band.